Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 • The more utterances or intents to support, the greater complexity involved.

-• The number of languages and their variants can influence the solution that is needed.
+• The number of languages and their variants can influence the solution needed.

 Tools assist in mitigating the complexity of designing, developing, and maintaining solutions.
 As solution requirements become more demanding, the importance of stronger tools increases.